 The church is today well recognized for its outreach program, which ministers to the needs of people in the inner city.
 It is a unique congregation with roots in Toronto’s past, but well aware of the people’s needs today.

-Facade of the Church, with its Gothic facade and twin towers.
+Facade of the Church, with its Gothic facade and twin towers in 2013.

-The Gothic doorway on the west, and the stained-glass window above it.
+The Gothic doorway on the west side (left), and the stained-glass window above it (right).

 Gothic window from the interior.

 Interior view of the Church of the Holy Trinity in 2013.

 The church today remains a quiet sanctuary in the heart of downtown Toronto.

 Sources of In formation: Pamphlet provided to visitors to the Church of the Holy Trinity, Eric Arthur’s book, “Toronto—No Mean City,” University of Toronto press, published 1964, Henry Scadding, “Toronto of Old.”
 Oxford University Press, published 1873 and Frederick H. Armstrong, “Toronto,” Produced in cooperation with the Toronto Historical Society, 1983.

 To view the Home Page for this blog: https://tayloronhistory.com/